splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 ================================================================================================================
 As tokens expire after a year, it is important to understand how to rotate the token gracefully using an automated process via an API call.
 For a given token, while the API runs to create a new token, the old token continues to work until the time specified in grace_period.
 Wherever the old token is in use, update the old token value with the new token value within the time specified in grace_period.

-Let's look at an example.
-You can use the API to rotate a token that a Kubernetes cluster uses to ingest metrics and trace data.
+Fo example, you can use the API to rotate a token that a Kubernetes cluster uses to ingest metrics and trace data.
 The API generates a new token that can be stored directly into the secret in the Kubernetes cluster as part of the automation so that the application can automatically retrieve the new token.

 To learn more, see the following: